 Smart for Life Featured by New to the Street

-/EIN News/ -- MIAMI, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Smart for Life, Inc. (Nasdaq: SMFL) (“Smart for Life” or the “Company”), a high growth global leader in the Health & Wellness sector marketing and manufacturing nutritional foods and supplements worldwide announced that a series of interviews hosted by New to the Street featuring A.J.
+MIAMI, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- Smart for Life, Inc. SMFL ("Smart for Life" or the "Company"), a high growth global leader in the Health & Wellness sector marketing and manufacturing nutritional foods and supplements worldwide announced that a series of interviews hosted by New to the Street featuring A.J.
 Cervantes, Jr., Founder and Chairman, and Darren Minton, Chief Executive Officer will begin airing on national television, including Bloomberg and Fox Business.

 "Having completed five material acquisitions in just the last year alone, there are significant ongoing corporate developments, and we are honored that Smart for Life will be featured in a series of interviews hosted by New to the Street that will air on national television.
 These interviews provide an avenue to inform the investment community about our ever-expanding line of Health & Wellness products," stated Mr. Cervantes.
 "Given our dynamic growth through material accretive acquisitions, we continue to expand our reach and market penetration across the United States and around the world."